-A template letter will be provided to you, on the advice of the health protection team, to send to learners, parents and staff if needed.
+A template letter will be provided to you, on the advice of the health protection team, to send to students, parents and staff if needed.
 You must not share the names or details of people with coronavirus (COVID-19) unless essential to protect others.

-Household members of those contacts who are sent home do not need to self-isolate themselves unless the learner or staff member who is self-isolating subsequently develops symptoms.
+Household members of those contacts who are sent home do not need to self-isolate themselves unless the student or staff member who is self-isolating subsequently develops symptoms.
 If someone in a group that has been asked to self-isolate develops symptoms themselves within their 14-day isolation period they should follow guidance for households with possible or confirmed coronavirus (COVID-19) infection.
 They should get a test, and:

-- if the test delivers a negative result, they must remain in isolation for the remainder of the 14-day isolation period - this is because they could still develop the coronavirus (COVID-19) within the remaining days
+- if the test delivers a negative result, they must remain in isolation for the remainder of the 14 day isolation period - this is because they could still develop the coronavirus (COVID-19) within the remaining days

 Further guidance is available on testing and tracing for coronavirus (COVID-19).